Fish house punch: History

 The "fish house" is said to have been a gentlemen's club devoted to cigars, whiskey, and the occasional fishing foray upon the Chesapeake or upon the Restigouche River in Canada.
 Another version states that it was created in 1848 by Shippen Willing of Philadelphia, to celebrate the momentous occasion of women being allowed into the premises of the "fish house" for the first time in order to enliven the annual Christmas party.
 It was supposed to be just "something to please the ladies' palate but get them livelier than is their usual wont."

-The punch, which contains rum, cognac, and peach brandy, is potent, so it is normally diluted with cold black tea, a common mixer for this particular punch, or with seltzer water.
-Some punch bowls may not be large enough to accommodate the large ice block called for, and though the block is a classic part of this recipe, it can, of course, be simply served in a pitcher over ice cubes.
+The punch, which contains rum, cognac, and peach brandy, is potent, so it is normally diluted with cold lemonade or sometimes with cold black tea and called tea punch, or with seltzer water as that became available in the 19th century.
+Some punch bowls may not be large enough to accommodate the large ice block called for, and it can be served in a pitcher over ice cubes.